nobodymx/CPU-design-verilog-FPGA/README.md

-# CPU-design-verilog-FPGA
-Design and implement a CPU with verilog on FPGA
+# Design a CPU with verilog on FPGA